jlorem08/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my portfolio
 ---

+Here are some projects I've worked on in the past: